 Admission to graduate professional health programs is highly competitive, and admission criteria varies considerably between disciplines and even among programs.
 If you plan to apply to graduate programs, your advisor may be able to help you ensure that your undergraduate coursework and extracurricular experiences position you well for your applications.
 Your advisor can also help you understand the admissions requirements, explore career options, and help you make the choices that best correspond to your personal and professional goals.

-Majoring in Allied Health Sciences, either under the Standard Plan or under one of our four areas of concentration, can prepare you for admission to a variety of graduate-level professional programs including:
+Majoring in Allied Health Sciences, either under the Standard Plan or under one of our four areas of concentration, can prepare you for admission to a variety of graduate-level professional programs including those listed below.

 - Medical School